edwinlock/Bellus-PMA/README.md

-# The Bellus-PMA: a variation of the Product-Mix Auction designed for Bellus Ventures.
+# The Bellus-PMA: a Product-Mix Auction variant designed for Bellus Ventures.

 In case of issues, get in touch with [Edwin](edwinlock@gmail.com).